aslamhus/VideoEditor/CONTRIBUTING.md

 1. Code quality improvements
 2. Fix a brief flash that occurs when the cropper is toggled on.
-3. Add more documentation
+3. Reduce complexity of Timeline / RangeSelector
-4. Reduce complexity of Timeline / RangeSelector
+4. Move responsibility of the Cropper to the Viewer or more appropriate component than Timeline.
-5. Move responsibility of the Cropper to the Viewer or more appropriate component than Timeline.
+5. Decrease bundle size.
-6. Decrease bundle size.
+6. Window event listener clean up when video editor is destroyed
-7. Window event listener clean up when video editor is destroyed
+7. Add property @type for menu bar button (types should go in the type.js file)
-8. Add property @type for menu bar button (types should go in the type.js file)
+8. Expand readme
-9. Expand readme
+9. Housecleaning: remove commented out code, erroneous comments, and unused variables.
-10. Housecleaning: remove commented out code, erroneous comments, and unused variables.
+10. Lazyload instructions component
-11. Lazyload instructions component
+11. Add tests
-12. Add tests
+12. Improve documentation naming conventions.
+For example, currently I am using SubComponent and ChildComponent interchangeably.
+I would like to standardize the naming conventions.
+These are small things, but they add up.